Data-Sci-2025/Analysis-of-Code-Switching-by-Korean-Popular-Artists/data-processing.md

 considering the data as a whole.

-The language breakdown of the lyrics altogether lean majority Korean, which is to be expected for music made by Koreans in Korea:
+The language breakdown of the lyrics altogether lean majority Korean, which is to be expected for music made by Korean-speaking people:

 ``` r
 #to count the language breakdown of the lyrics overall